Yolanda Michelle Adwoa

 Biography

-Yolanda Michelle Adwoa is a researcher at Cornell University’s Odoms-Young Nutrition Liberation, Food Sovereignty, and Justice Lab and a PhD candidate in Psychology specializing in Health Psychology at Capella University.
-Her research focuses on Food Psychology, Social & Personality Psychology, and health disparities among families with diverse health needs.
-Using quantitative and qualitative methods, she examines the psychological, social, and environmental factors shaping food behaviors, mental health, and overall well-being.
+Yolanda Michelle Adwoa is a researcher at Cornell University's Odoms-Young Nutrition Liberation, Food Sovereignty, and Justice Lab and a PhD candidate in Psychology, specializing in Health Psychology at Capella University.
+Her research bridges Health Psychology, Food Psychology, Disabilities, and Family Studies, with a focus on how psychological, social, and environmental factors influence nutrition, mental health, and overall well-being across the lifespan.

 View all people